-Day Care.
+Child Care.
 A program of supplementary care provided to one or more persons on a regularly recurring, but part-time basis, in a place other than the recipient's own dwelling.

-Day Care Center.
+Child Care Center.
 As defined in CGS 19a-77.

-Family Day Care Home.
-As defined in CGS 19a-77.
-Group Day Care Home.
-As defined in CGS 19a-77.
+Family Child Care Home.
+As defined in CGS 19a-77 located in a residence and licensed by the CT State Office of Early Childhood

+Group Child Care Home.
+As defined in CGS 19a-77 located in a residence and licensed by the CT State Office of Early Childhood